 By KBB.com Editors

-A top-ten finalist on Kelley Blue Book's 2007 Best Redesigned Vehicle list, the Lexus LS 460 and its long-wheelbase LS 460 L variant represent new benchmarks in both technical sophistication and passenger pampering.
-Replacing the highly-regarded LS 430, the fourth-generation of the flagship LS luxury sedan line embodies the kind of innovative features, impeccable build quality and attention to detail that established Lexus as a preeminent power in the premium vehicle segment from the very beginning.
-In the case of the LS 460 L, additional rear-seat room and an even more compelling selection of standards and options put it squarely in contention with European prestige sedans, such as the Audi A8L, BMW 750 Li, Jaguar XJ8L and Mercedes-Benz S550.
+The 2008 Lexus LS 460 and its long-wheelbase LS 460 L variant represent new benchmarks in both technical sophistication and passenger pampering.
+The fourth generation of the flagship LS luxury sedan line embodies the kind of innovative features, impeccable build quality and attention to detail that have helped established Lexus as a preeminent power in the premium vehicle segment.
+In the case of the LS 460 L, additional rear-seat room and an even more compelling selection of standard and optional equipment put it squarely in contention with European prestige sedans, such as the Audi A8L, BMW 750 Li, Jaguar XJ8L and long-wheelbase-only Mercedes-Benz S550.

 Should your tastes run towards a more aggressive sense of style and overtly sporty handling characteristics, any number of European competitors could well prove a more rewarding choice than either the LS 460 or LS 460 L.

 Completely redesigned for the 2007 model year, the Lexus LS lineup features no significant changes for 2008.